-Della sends an emoji in approval, and the two of them sent their clunky robotic carriers closer to the woman standing in front of the latest acquisition.
+Della sent an emoji in approval, and the two of them moved their clunky robotic carriers closer to the woman standing in front of the latest acquisition.
 They opened a channel and plastered broad, fake smiles on their faces as they crowded around her.

 “How is it going?”

 The woman, seemingly caught by surprise, turned and flinched a little.
 “Good.
 Good.”